 When looking for the right people, look for those who are comfortable with your systems, who have great attention to detail, and people who want to be team players in your business.

 If you don’t have the right person for the job in the beginning, no matter what you delegate, you will not get the desired results.

 We touched on this topic in part 1 when we talked about delegation and abdication.

-If you have the right people, the system to delegate effectively, know what to delegate, then next comes leadership.
+Next comes leadership if you have the right people and the system to delegate effectively and know what to delegate.

 Operating Guidelines are a set of rules to help guide and empower your team to make the best decisions in the interest of the business.

-Let’s summarise the Delegation System covered in The Right Way to Delegate part 1 & 2
+Let’s summarise the Delegation System covered in The Right Way to Delegate parts 1 & 2

 So there you have it, a complete Delegation System.

-To find out how to systemising your business, let’s talk.
+To find out how to systemise your business, let’s talk.
 Book a time to tell me about your business and what you really want.